How to Cook Frozen Pork Tenderloin in the Instant Pot

 • Brush the pork tenderloin with half of the sauce, topping it and the sides.
 Set the other half of the sauce aside.

-• Broil the pork tenderloin for a few minutes or until golden brown.
-Once it is done, bast once with the sauce that dripped into the pan.
+• Broil the pork tenderloin for a few minutes, or until it is golden brown.
+Once it's done, baste it once with the sauce that has dripped into the pan.

 Slice and serve: